dholland/vschool-assignments/09_Module Career/networking-goals.md

 ## Potential Contacts

-[] Callaway Cloud Consulting
+-[] Callaway Cloud Consulting
-[] Brian Madina
+-[] Brian Madina
-[] Brad or Thomas Elevar
+-[] Brad or Thomas Elevar

 ## Research

-Find 2 companies I would want to work for.
+-[] Find 2 companies I would want to work for.

+**Ideas:**

-- What's them arket segment.
+- What's the market segment.
-  -- Startup Tech, building product, supporting customers monthly RR profit systems
+  - Startup Tech, building product, supporting customers monthly RR profit systems
 - What size of company do I want to work for.
+- ECommerce
-  ECommerce - Selling online, Shopify or other platform.
-Skills associated with those platforms.
+  - Shopify or other platform.
+  - Skills associated with those platforms.
-  Building Apps for the platform
+  - Building Apps for the platform

-- Automation Business Consulting
+**Automation Business Consulting**

 - Data management
 - Through what avenue?
 - Setup and consulting.